Image The Performance Triad: A Combat Veteran’s Testimony

 Don Martinez is a retired Field Artillery officer living in Colorado Springs, CO.
 He is a veteran of Operation Iraqi Freedom with two combat deployments to Iraq where he earned his Combat Action Badge.
 Don reports on national security, public policy, political management, homeland security, and veterans issues.

-Lima Charlie provides global news, insight & analysis by military veterans and service members Worldwide.
+Lima Charlie World provides global news, featuring insight & analysis by military veterans, intelligence professionals and foreign policy experts Worldwide.

 For up-to-date news, please follow us on twitter at @LimaCharlieNews